beingakashyadav/Token-Locker/README.md

 Run `cd /ethereum && truffle compile && truffle migrate` to compile and deploy scripts to ganache

+Or `truffle migrate --network ropsten`  to deploy scripts to ropsten

 Truffle compiles and copies artifacts at /public/contracts to access them from react-app

 ## User Guide